rdelbem/kubin/README.md

 ### How it works under the hood

+Kubin Gallery follows a basic principle: the name of the thumb must be the same as its correspondent big image.
+However, there is an exception: if your big images are post-fixed, you have to explicitly declare it on the bigImgsPostFix item on the setOptions object variable.
+Through the thumbs names a list of paths to the big images is generated.
+With this principle, it is our intention to easy the whole process of creating a gallery, because all you have to care are the thumbs.
+If it is not clear yet, be our guest and take a look on the app: https://rdelbem.github.io/kubin/.

+### Architecture

 Kubin gallery uses ES6 OOP syntax to form its architecture.
 You are more than welcome to contribute, you just have to bare a couple of things in your mind (read the following topics).

-Be our guest and take a look on our app: https://rdelbem.github.io/kubin/

-### Architecture

 The basic archive is in the folder src and it is named App.js.
 It works as a loader for all the classes involved in the features of the gallery.
 Inside the folder modules, there are four files, they are: Gallery.js, Lightbox.js, Thumbs.js and Options.js.